ai4os/ai4-docs/source/help/faq.rst

     Failed to initialize NVML: Unknown Error"

 This is due to `this issue <https://github.com/NVIDIA/nvidia-docker/issues/1730>`__.
 We are working on fixing this issue.
-If this is happening to you, please contact support.
+If this is happening to you, please :doc:`contact support </help/index>`.

 In the meantime, your best option is to backup your data, delete your deployment and create a new one.